abyssDS/sfmlWiki/Compile-SFML-from-source-on-Ubuntu-14.x.md

 Inside this directory you should see a file named `CMakeLists.txt`, which tells `cmake` how to check our system for SFML's dependancies.
 If we try to build SFML we should get an error.

     cmake CMakeLists.txt
+    ...
     CMake Error at /usr/share/cmake-2.8/Modules/FindX11.cmake:427 (message):
       Could not find X11

+This error tells us we are missing X11, which we can fix this with:

+    sudo apt-get install xorg-dev

+Now if we try again we get a different error.

+    cmake CMakeLists.txt
+    ...
+    CMake Error at /usr/share/cmake-2.8/Modules/FindPackageHandleStandardArgs.cmake:108 (message):
+      Could NOT find OpenGL (missing: OPENGL_gl_LIBRARY)

+This time we are missing OpenGL, which we can fix with:

+    sudo apt-get install libgl1-mesa-dev